 Save your files and photos to OneDrive and access them from any device, anywhere.

-Michigan Medicine uses Microsoft Outlook Exchange as the infrastructure application for email, calendaring, contact lists, and task management.
-CoreImage devices use the Microsoft Office 2016 suite of applications, which includes Outlook.
+Michigan Medicine uses Microsoft Exchange for email, calendaring, contact lists, and task management.
+HITS-managed devices such as CoreImage devices are preconfigured with Microsoft Outlook to access your email.

 Michigan Medicine supports a variety of HP printers to meet your needs.

-The Research Computing Package (RCP) offers computing services and data storage at no cost to Michigan Medicine faculty.
+Request computing and data storage at no cost to faculty, staff, and student researchers.

 In order to protect sensitive data, it's important to work with the HITS Service Desk to properly dispose of computers and devices.